transposit/site-policy/Policies/github-privacy-statement.md

 By design, the Git version control system associates many actions with a user's email address, such as commit messages.
 We are not able to change many aspects of the Git system.
 If you would like your email address to remain private, even when you’re commenting on public repositories, you can [create a private email address in your user profile](https://github.com/settings/emails).
 You should also [update your local Git configuration to use your private email address](/articles/setting-your-commit-email-address-on-github/).
 This will not change how we contact you, but it will affect how others see you.
 We set current users' email address private by default, but legacy GitHub users may need to update their settings.
 Please see more about email addresses in commit messages [here](/articles/about-commit-email-addresses/).
 -->

 Depending on your email settings, Transposit may occasionally send notification emails about changes in a repository you’re watching, new features, requests for feedback, important policy changes, or offer customer support.
 We also send marketing emails, but only with your consent, if you opt in to our list.
 There's an unsubscribe link located at the bottom of each of the marketing emails we send you.
-Please note that you can not opt out of receiving important communications from us, such as mails from our Support team or system emails, but you can configure your notifications settings in your profile.
+Please note that you can not opt out of receiving important communications from us, such as mails from our Support team or system emails, but you can configure your notification settings in your profile.

-Our emails might contain a pixel tag, which is a small, clear image that can tell us whether or not you have opened an email and what your IP address is.
-We use this pixel tag to make our email more effective for you and to make sure we’re not sending you unwanted email.
+Our emails might contain a mechanism for tracking whether or not you have opened an email and what your IP address is.
+We may use this mechanism to make our email more effective for you and to make sure we’re not sending you unwanted email.

 <!--
 ### Resolving complaints